bOti234/rummikub_pygame/README.md

 ---

 ## Components
-- 106 tiles: 104 numbered tiles (2 sets of tiles numbered 1 to 13 in four colors: black, red, blue, and yellow) and 2 joker tiles.
+- 106 tiles: 104 numbered tiles (2 sets of tiles numbered 1 to 13 in four colours: black, red, blue, and yellow) and 2 joker tiles.
 - 4 tile racks (one for each player).
+You can only see your tile rack, the rest is not visible to you.

 ---

 ## Setup
-1. Place all tiles face down on the table and shuffle them.
+1. All tiles are shuffled randomly in the deck.
-2. Each player draws 14 tiles and places them on their rack, keeping them hidden from other players.
+2. Each player draws 14 tiles and they are placed on their rack, keeping them hidden from other players.
 3. The remaining tiles form the draw pool.

 ---